MinjinEn/487-DBImplementation/README.md

 ![](images/tenktup2loadedintable.PNG)

-### Lessons and Issues

-We’ve encountered many challenges along the way, but we enjoyed the learning process.

-***Issues:***
- - **pgAdmin 4 would not start up or load:** Some technological issues we ran into were while downloading PostgreSQL and running pgAdmin 4.
-After downloading a missing a registry key and re-installing the system, pgAdmin 4 was able to start up.
- - **Permission error:** While creating tables and attempting to upload the csv files, pgAdmin 4 gave a folder access permission error.
-We found only one fix that worked for us.
-By placing .cvs files into the PostgreSQL program file folder. [ i.e. C:\Program Files (x86)\PostgreSQL\10\scripts ]
- - **Data generation issues:** We downloaded a Wisconsin Benchmark data generator from the internet to get started first.
-In addition, we were able to generate csv files by implementing some codes in the generator.
-However, we were unable to load data from the csv files into the PostgreSQL due to two errors which were pgAdmin folder access permission and invalid byte sequence.
-Later, the issue was resolved after a conversation with Neha.
-The issue was found to be that the data was not scalable, no header and had extra new lines.
-Eventually, Neha kindly shared her python script for generating the benchmark data with us.

-***Lessons:***
- - Generate benchmark data.
-Initially, we used a program to generate data, but it was not scalable.
-We later fixed the issue by using a python program that was scalable and could generate all the different data.
- - Was able to successfully set up the system using PostgreSQL and get the initial data set loaded into the system

 ## Google Platform & Setting up PostgreSQL on Compute Engine

 1. ***Google Platform project created and VM instance set up***